Giannis Ioannidis

-Giannis Ioannidis (alternate spellings: Ioannis, Yiannis, Yannis) (Greek: Γιάννης Ιωαννίδης; born 26 February 1945 in Thessaloniki, Greece) is a former Greek basketball player, professional basketball coach, and Greece New Democracy (ND) politician.
-Ioannidis is generally considered to be the best Greek professional basketball club head coach of all-time, since he is the one with the most top-tier level major Greek national club titles won (19 in total, 14 with Aris, and 5 with Olympiacos).
+Giannis Ioannidis (alternate spellings: Ioannis, Yiannis, Yannis) (Greek: Γιάννης Ιωαννίδης; 26 February 1945 – 4 October 2023) was a Greek basketball player, professional basketball coach, and Greece New Democracy (ND) politician.
+Ioannidis was generally considered to be the best Greek professional basketball club head coach of all-time, since he was the one with the most top-tier level major Greek national club titles won (19 in total, 14 with Aris, and 5 with Olympiacos).
+In all competition levels overall, he won a total of 20 club league titles as a head coach.
+He also holds the all-time record for the most wins as a head coach, in the history of the Greek Championship.

 Biography

-Ioannidis was born in Thessaloniki, and studied Agriculture in the Faculty of Geotechnical Sciences at the Aristotle University of Thessaloniki.
-He is married and has one daughter.
+Giannis Ioannidis was born in Thessaloniki on 26 February 1945.
+He studied Agriculture in the Faculty of Geotechnical Sciences at the Aristotle University of Thessaloniki.
+Ioannidis was married and had one daughter.
+He died on 4 October 2023, at the age of 78.

 Basketball career

 Playing career

 During his youth, Ioannidis became a member of the youth clubs of Aris, in 1959.
 He joined the senior men's team of Aris, of the Greek Basket League, in 1960.
 He played with Aris in the Greek League, until 1978, when he retired.
 With 4,970 points scored as a member of Aris, he is the second highest scorer of all-time in the history of the club, after Nikos Galis.